deuszex/nkeys/README.md

 * **P** - Private Key

 For seeds, the first encoded prefix is **S**, and the second character will be the type for the public key, e.g. `SU` is a seed for a user key pair, `SA` is a seed for an account key pair.

+# Disclaimer

+This is a fork of [nkeys](https://github.com/wascc/nkeys).
+Signatory was removed as their Signatory-dalek is now deprecated.
+Also changed ed25519-dalek version to 1.0.0-pre.4.